Deltares/D-EcoImpact/docs/manual/input.md

 ```
 #EXAMPLE  : Calculate bathymetry over time
-# This is just an example, there is a variable bedlevel without time (mesh2d_flowelem_bl)
+# This is just an example, there is a variable bed level without time (mesh2d_flowelem_bl)

 - combine_results_rule:
       name: Calculate bathymetry